There is one phrase I hear more than any other when working with senior managers on leading change. It usually goes something like this:

 Almost without exception, these experienced and very capable people focus on the day to day, the here and now, rather than the future.

-once said, “Leadership produces change.
-That is its primary function
+“Leadership produces change.
+That is its primary function”.
+Dr John Kotter

-Most senior managers have been promoted for their ability to over perform in the tasks they now lead.
+We all know that most senior managers have been promoted for their ability to overperform in the tasks they now lead.
 It is widely accepted that the ability to be a great leader is not dependent on that, but have we stopped to consider that it could even be a drawback!